 I think all Japanese women need to know the existence of this terrifying trap that leads Japanese women to such miserable situations.
-That is why I posted this series of messages.
+That is why I put this series of messages on the internet.

-But I think most of the Zainichi Koreans in Japan and the South Korean people are good people.
-So please do not have an ethnic prejudice against all Korean society.
-But it is a fact that there are some crazy people who do horrible malicious, wicked deeds against the Japanese with no scruples.
-It is also a fact that such actions have been neglected or ignored.
+However, I do think most of the Zainichi Koreans in Japan, and the South Korean people, are good people.
+So please do not have prejudice based on ethnicity against all Korean society.
+But it is a fact that there are some crazy people who have done horrible, malicious and wicked things to the Japanese people, and they continue to do so.
+And they have no scruples about what they are doing.
+It is also a fact that such things have been neglected or ignored.

 Maybe there are some people who do not want to believe my story.

 I don’t want to be hurt by heartless responses like “show the evidence!” or “don’t make up such a story!”
 So I will never come back here again.

 Each person is free to believe or not.
 I cannot blame people who do not believe my experience.
 It has not been broadcast or well publicized by the mass media.

 But anyway, let me insist again, the whole of my story is true!
 It is factual!!